TickLabVN/file-synchronizer/README.md

 # File Synchronizer

-A cross-platform desktop application built with ElectronJS, ReactJS, and TailwindCSS for synchronizing files with Google Drive.
+A cross-platform desktop application built with ElectronJ for synchronizing files to Cloud storage services.

-> **Note:** Because the backend server is deployed on Render, the first login may take a few seconds while the server starts up.
+> **Note:** Because the server is deployed on Render, the first login may take a few seconds while the server starts up.
 Please wait for the loading indicator before proceeding.

 ## Features

 - Cross-platform support (Windows, macOS, Linux)
-- Seamless file synchronization with Google Drive
+- Seamless file synchronization with Cloud storage services like Google Drive, Box,...
 - Real-time updates and conflict resolution
 - User-friendly interface built with React and styled using TailwindCSS